alexbinary/SQLite.swiftly/design_notes.md

 If you want to connect to an existing database then you do want to be alerted if the database does not exist.

+## Things are exposed for public use only if they need to be

+Classes, structs, enums, protocols, methods and properties are exposed for public use only if there is at least one approved scenario where a user would need to use them.

+By default, things are kept internal or private.

+## SQL queries never transit as strings

+Whenever a SQL query is expected, use an instance of a type that conforms to the `SQLQuery` protocol.
+Passing SQL queries as strings should be avoided at all costs as this provides no guarantee that the string contains a valid SQL query.